 The problem is establishing whether those claimants were a similar group, in terms of not just prior work history and education, but other factors such as the local labour market or whether the participants were disabled.

-The problem here is that the DWP doesn’t have much of this information.
+And the DWP don’t have much of this information.
 Whilst they can make some estimates of whether a young person has worked before using tax office data, they have no idea what the educational background of the individual concerned is.
 They don’t know whether they have a criminal record or are affected by homelessness.
 They don’t even know if someone has a disability or a health condition unless they have been told about them by the claimant and someone has bothered to record it.

 This leaves researchers with only very crude estimates as to whether the two sample groups were the same.
 The report says: